-(crossposted from Facebook)
+(crossposted from Facebook, lightly edited)

 When I was 20 or so, I saw a time-lapse video of a barbecue in Texas on YouTube.
 About halfway through, the Milky Way starts casually making its way across the sky.
 I was flabbergasted because I had never seen the Milky Way before in my life, and I thought you needed a telescope or something.